maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 As memory is no longer an issue, RetroBASIC uses the IEEE double format to store all numbers.
 This has no effect on the programs; the extra precision is hidden within the system.
 The only difference is that when a calculation is stored in a variable, if that variable is declared as an integer, the `INT` operator is applied to the result.
 In some dialects, like BBC BASIC, an entirely separate math library is used for this purpose, which offers higher performance.
 In MS versions, the existing floating point code is used and then discards the fractional leftover, which allowed them to implement these functions without adding new code to the already memory-limited machines.
 RetroBASIC takes this later approach and all calculations are carried out on doubles, as performance and memory footprint are no longer issues.

 BASIC inputs and outputs numbers in decimal format, using the same formatting rules as C's "g" format.
 This means that large numbers and small fractions are output in exponent format, regardless of how they are input.
 For instance, if the program asks the user to type in a number and they type fifteen ones, when output that value will be rendered something like `1.11111E14`.
 For those dialects that supported doubles, numeric constants could be set to doubles by changing the E to a D.

+Because the input and output are in decimal, but the internal format is in binary, there are numbers that cannot be exactly represented.
+This is similar to the lack of a way to exactly represent 1/3 in decimal, whereas it can be exactly represented in base-12 (or base-3).
+As a result, BASIC programs are subject to "round-off error" that can produce odd results, especially when dealing with fractional values.
+It is generally suggested that you do not rely on a variable containing a specific value when testing it; instead of `IF X=5`, you should `IF X>=5` in case the value of X rounded up to 5.000111... during a previous calculation.
+Some dialects, like Wang and Atari, use a different internal format known as binary coded decimal, or BCD, that avoids many of these rounding problems, but at the cost of being slower and requiring more memory.
+RetroBASIC's double format is not immune to round-off error, although it may be reduced in frequency by the higher-accuracy numbers being used internally.

 RetroBASIC has the additional feature that numeric constants can be entered in hexadecimal, octal or binary format.
 Hexadecimal values are indicated by placing the prefix `0x`, `0h` or `&` in front of the value, for instance, `&1F3A` will be converted internally to the value 7994.
 Octal is indicated by `0o`, like `0o3725`, and binary with `0b`, like `0b10110011`.
 These values can be used in any numeric expression in place of a decimal constant.
 Like any numeric value, they are converted to doubles internally.